 It’s easy to get overwhelmed trying to solve all the social injustices in the world, but there’s one really easy way you can impact the lives of 12 vulnerable children right now.

-Business Chicks Premium member and PowerPlayer, Margo Ward is the founder of KidsXpress, an organisation dedicated to changing the lives of children experiencing trauma through abuse, neglect, grief and other childhood traumas.
+Business Chicks Premium member, Margo Ward is the founder of KidsXpress, an organisation dedicated to changing the lives of children experiencing trauma through abuse, neglect, grief and other childhood traumas.

 Margo’s federally accredited and evidence-based expressive therapy program has been shortlisted out of more than 450 applicants for the Australian Ethical Community Grant, and we’d love your help to vote for them (it took us 2.5 seconds) to be the final winner.
 You can head over to the AustEthical’s Community Grant page before voting closes at 5pm Monday July 31st.